jefhar/jeffharris_us/app/_posts/woo-replacement/2021-09-23-A-Woocommerce-replacement.md

 ---
 layout: post
-title: A Woocommerce Replacement
+title: A WooCommerce Replacement
-categories: php, woocommerce
+category: wooCommerce-replacement
+tags:
+  - Laravel
+  - php
+  - WooCommerce
 ---

-# Making some moola?

 I have a WooCommerce site setup to sell some POD shirts fulfilled by Printful.
 When I was setting it up, I was having problems syncing my products to my site.
 The only thing that solved it was throwing more resources at it.
 Instead of